dav24github/react-folder-structure/README.md

 - Fetch data is posible
 - Bussiness logic
 - Module management
-- May have components folder
+- May have components folder (ONLY one level of complexity)

 #